Historic Images of Singleton's Mill at Layburys Creek

 This is a black and white photograph of a watercolour painting.
 The tide seems to be particularly low in this view of the mill.
 According to this painting, the water level in the channel underneath the water wheel would have been some distance below the bottom of the wheel at very low tide.
 Therefore, the wheel would have stopped for a period during the lowest tide, allowing adjustments of the machinery inside the mill.
 Matt Kenny points out the tiny boathouse building to the right of the mill.

-(2e) Painting by Julian Rossi Ashton, in 1898.
+(2f) Painting by Julian Rossi Ashton, 1898.

 An 1898 painting by Julian Rossi Ashton showing James Singleton's flour mill and the miller's house at Laybury Creek, Wisemans Ferry, viewed from the Hawkesbury River

 A photograph showing Singletons Flour Mill and the boat house at Laybury Creek, Wisemans Ferry NSW.
 Detail of the crib construction of the mill wall is shown.
+William Bennett Collection.

-(2g) Photograph by William Hall, taken between 1894 and 1909.
+(2i) Photograph by William Hall, taken between 1894 and 1909.

 A photograph by William Hall of Singletons flour mill and its old waterwheel at Layburys Creek, Wisemans Ferry NSW